 This subclause defines rules that shall be followed by an RSNA non-AP STA on a link with an associated AP.

 Control frame protection is an optional feature.
 A STA that supports control frame protection has dot11CIPActivated equal to true.
 If both the associated non-AP STA and AP have set the CIP Supported field to 1 in the RSNXE, then control frame protection is negotiated.

+A STA that supports Control frame protection of Ranging Trigger frames (see 9.3.1.22.10 (Ranging Trigger variant)) shall set the CIP Ranging/Sensing Supported field in the RSNXE to 1 and the CIP Supported field in the RSNXE to 1.
+A STA that does not support control frame protection of Ranging Trigger frames shall set the CIP Ranging/Sensing Supported field in the RSNXE to 0.[#137]

 Protection of group addressed Control frames that are defined to be protected shall be provided by a service in the MLME as described in 11.55 (Group addressed control frame protection procedures(#M7)).
 Protection of individually addressed Control frames that are defined to be protected shall be provided by a service in the MLME (see 12.2.4 (RSNA establishment)).